moinwiki/moin/docs/intro/features.rst

 Translation / Localization
 --------------------------
-* currently English and German translations only (this is intended until the code and the texts are more stable)
+* currently English and German translations only (this is intended to stay like that until the code and the texts are more stable)
 * any localization (provided by babel / pytz)

 Logging